-The Caspian Air is considered as a premium deal in the game.
-Comparing the 700-dollar paddle board to 3-400 dollar boards is obviously the build quality which makes a huge difference in long term use.
-As the board will be inflated and deflated for a numerous of times, it is obviosuly reasonable to invest more if you would want the product to last longer.
+The Caspian Air is considered a premium deal in the game.
+Comparing the 700-dollar paddleboard to 3-400 dollar boards is obviously the build quality which makes a huge difference in long-term use.
+As the board will be inflated and deflated numerous times, it is obviously reasonable to invest more if you would want the product to last longer.

 11′ x 32″ x 6″